 Fresh fish is a staple in the Turks and Caicos, and common catches include several types of snapper, Nassau grouper and other types of grouper or hind fish, and tuna, mahi-mahi, wahoo, and mackerel.
 Traditionally, the offshore and pelagic fish weren’t pursued much, yet are more common today as some of the sport fishing charters bring in their catch.
 Of the local fish, Nassau grouper is one of the most desirable.

 The Caribbean spiny lobster (sometimes called crayfish or crawfish here) is a general favorite with locals and visitors.
 The Turks and Caicos fishing season for lobster is typically open from August to April.
 From about May to July, you won’t be able to get lobster in restaurants.

 Beyond conch, fish, and lobster, there isn’t much else that’s commonly collected.
 Occasionally, turtle, shark, and small mollusks such as the West Indian top shell are eaten, yet such practices are becoming uncommon.

-Imported fish is a bit of a contentious issue, and will often either be an inexpensive alternative to local seafood, or is high end, such as sea bass, sole, salmon, and scallops.
+Imported fish is a bit of a contentious issue, and will often either be an inexpensive alternative to local seafood, or is high-end, such as sea bass, sole, salmon, and scallops.
 At many casual restaurants that attract tourists, imported fish is actually just as common in restaurants as fresh is.
-In some cases there’s no confusion, as products such as salmon, sea bass, oysters, clams, and shrimp simply can’t be harvested anywhere near our tropical nation.
-However, unscrupulous establishments sometime attempt to pass off imported fish as local, with the most common scenario being tilapia species marketed as grouper.
+In some cases, there’s no confusion, as products such as salmon, sea bass, oysters, clams, and shrimp simply can’t be harvested anywhere near our tropical nation.
+However, unscrupulous establishments sometimes attempt to pass off imported fish as local, with the most common scenario being tilapia species marketed as grouper.